 As the concern with drugs has risen ever higher, enormous political attention has been focused on the need for a national strategy.
 Congress created a new drug czar's office to coordinate federal anti-drug efforts.
 It also charged this new office with setting, for the first time, a national drug control strategy.
 A focus on national strategy, however, is misplaced because it ignores the local nature of drug problems.

-Haaga, John G. and Reutert, Peter
+John G. Haaga & Peter Reutert,

-"The Limits of the Czar's Ukase: Drug Policy at the Local Level,"
+The Limits of the Czar's Ukase: Drug Policy at the Local Level,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol8/iss1/4
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol8/iss1/4